-People who treat other with prejudice often make judgements about the group or communities.
+People who treat other with prejudice often make judgments about the group or communities.
 As Allport illustrated for us, we often assume characteristics about groups with which we have little contact.
-By extension, we can sometimes assume that people are all basically similar, in effect denying cultural, racial, or ethnic differences.
-We sometimes describe Canada as a "melting pot," where individual and cultural differences blend to become a homogeneous culture.
+By extension, we can sometimes assume similarity that people are all basically similar, in effect denying cultural, racial, or ethnic differences.
+We sometimes describe the United States as a "melting pot," where individual and cultural differences blend to become a homogeneous culture.
 This "melting pot" often denies cultural differences.
-The metaphor of a "salad bowl," where communities and cultures retain their distinctive characteristics or "flavour," serves as more equitable model.
+The metaphor of a "salad bowl," where communities and cultures retain their distinctive characteristics or "flavor," serves as more equitable model.
 In this "salad bowl," we value the differences and what they contribute to the whole.

 We can also run the risk of assuming familiarity with cultures when we attribute characteristics of one group to everyone who has connections to the larger culture.
-For example, people may assume that we are familiar with all Aboriginal groups if we know one tribe in our community, forgetting the distinct differences that exist between tribes and even between individual Aboriginals who live either in urban areas or on reservations.
+For example, people may assume that we are familiar with all Native Americans if we know one tribe in our community, forgetting the distinct differences that exist between tribes and even between individual Native Americans who live either in urban areas or on reservations.